top of page

 • Pictures of and around the project site and map of town or city and region

-• Financials (Budgets, forecasts, financial statements, IRS Form 990 and Determination Letter
+• Financials, including budgets, forecasts, financial statements, IRS Form 990 and Determination Letter

-5. A site visit and/or formal in person presentation may be requested by the Foundation’s Executive Director at any point during the application process.
+5. A site visit and/or formal in-person presentation may be requested by the Robert W. Plaster Foundation’s Executive Director at any point during the application process.

 Grant Making Process